 All first-year students should contact their admission counselor to verify their placement requirements.
 All students are required to complete the Haven and Plagiarism tutorials and placement activities prior to meeting with their first-year adviser.

 For additional information, email Mr. Carey Miller, Director of Student Success and Retention, at email@example.com.

 Upper-Division Writing Placement Schedule

-Spring 2023 Upper-Division Writing Placement Test Dates
+Fall 2023 Upper-Division Writing Placement Test Dates

 The Writing Placement test is required of all UBalt students registering for WRIT 200 or WRIT 300.
 You can RSVP for a placement date by clicking a date below, which will take you to the placement date on the UBalt web calendar where you can RSVP using your UBalt email address.

 Writing Placement Test Instructions and Scoring Guide

 - Upper-Division Writing Placement Instructions (PDF)

 - Upper-Division Writing Placement Scoring Guide (PDF)